Notes: Bettane & Desseauve 16/20, Wine Spectator 90–93/100

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France

-Rated estate (2013 guide) 2 stars (These very large estates, often blessed with fabulous terroirs, are must-haves which, thanks to their consistency and the excellence of their production, deserve a place in the cellars of discerning wine lovers).
+Rated estate (2013 guide) 2*Stars (These exceptional estates, often boasting fabulous terroirs, are must-haves that, thanks to their consistency and the excellence of their wines, deserve a place in the cellars of discerning wine lovers)

 About the estate: